How to study or upskill yourself online

-The COVID-19 pandemic means that you might be considering entering a new job or changing careers.
+Are you considering entering a new job or changing careers?
 With a new job comes new skills to learn – but there are many opportunities to successfully study and upskill yourself online or through distance learning.
 Here are some tips to help you on your journey.

 Assess your study or training options

 Thanks to technology, there are many ways to upskill yourself online.
 Start by thinking about what new job or career you would like to have and then visit our job profiles database on this website.
 Each job has a list of the skills and requirements you need to enter the role.

 Once you know what the requirements of your new job are, you can start searching for an online course provider.
 Many New Zealand institutes of technology, polytechnics and universities offer distance learning, allowing you to complete your studies off-campus.
 However, it’s important to note that hands-on, practical courses are likely to be unavailable online.